-We anticipate How to Defend Yourself to be approximately 90 minutes with no intermission.
+How to Defend Yourself runs approximately 100 minutes with no intermission.

 I wish girls fought more.
 Like beat the shit out of each other for fun.
 I wish that was like a socially acceptable thing to do.
 Fight club, you know?
 If it was me and you, I think I’d win.